-PCOS affects 1 in 10 women of childbearing age — that amounts to some 5 million women in the United States alone.
+PCOS affects — that amounts to some 5 million women in the United States alone.
 We caught up with Lee to learn more about the secrets to her success, and to discuss why it’s so important to be open about your health.

 Q&A with Lee From America